Le0nX/StudyX/README.md

 # StudyX
 It's a study project for practice in C programming.
 Nothing special here.
+Sometimes here can be CodeForces.com contest solutions.